Overview

 Input types

-All functions accept three input formats interchangeably.
+All inputs accept three formats interchangeably.

 // Date object